jeffpar/pcjs.v1/_posts/2015-04-16-compaq-deskpro-386-update.md

 PCx86 can now boot the [COMPAQ DeskPro 386/16 ROM BIOS](/devices/pcx86/rom/compaq/deskpro386/).

-There's still a problem with the hard disk controller, which I haven't looked into yet, but booting from a floppy works.
+There's still a problem with the Hard Drive Controller, which I haven't looked into yet, but booting from a floppy works.

 While working through issues with this ROM BIOS, I created some lightly-annotated